jxmked/NPM-Environment-Variables/README.md

 # NPM-Environment-Variables
-Set and get variables during runtime all around under Map object
+Use `process` to set and get value from different file during runtime.

-> Using `Map` object to easily access global variables
+> Using `Map` object to easily access global variables from different files

 ## Installation